cokeSchlumpf/rethink-it/web/best-practice-react-redux-project-structure.md

     };
     ```

     As you can see here, for me it's also best practice to use [Immutable JS](https://facebook.github.io/immutable-js/) for the store.
-Especially transitions in complex object structures are easier to handle with the API of Immutable JS (another gread framework from Facebook).
+Especially transitions in complex object structures are easier to handle with the API of Immutable JS (another great framework from Facebook).

 This is how the leaf redux directories are designed.
 As I said, all node-directories then just compose these leaf modules in a way that it doesn't matter how deep the tree might become: